gbroxey/blog/index.md

 ---
 title: griff's math blog!
+author:
-author: Griffin Macris
+  name: Griffin Macris
+  email: gnmacris@gmail.com
 ---

-## This is a test
+I go by ``griff`` / ``heteroing`` on Project Euler.
+This is where I'll post some of the math and programming stuff that I'm working on or think is interesting.